Introduction

 Sustained global development

-To bolster its case for staying, squash will continue to drive growth worldwide.
-IOC officials will be looking at participation numbers, youth engagement, and geographic spread in the years after 2028.
-The WSF and national federations are already using the Olympic decision as a catalyst to expand programs, including:
+IOC officials will watch participation, youth engagement, and geographic spread after 2028.
+The WSF and national federations are using the decision to expand programs, including:

 - Introducing squash in school and university programs.